 Another student snorted from the corner.
 “That’s because you’re writing to the topic, not the teacher.
 I have a system.
 Gets me a perfect score every time.”

-“You’re a suck-up,” the first student said.
+“You’re such a suck-up,” the first student said.

 Sebastien turned to the man with eagle-eyed interest.
 “What’s your system?”

 “Easy,” he said, not even looking up from the magazine she recognized as the latest Aberford Thorndyke story.
-They were more popular than she’d suspected.
 “I make as many connections as possible, always.
 If there’s a short answer or essay question, I try to make at least two allusions to another story or poem we’ve talked about in class.
 Bonus points if it’s a play or opera I saw outside of the University, or a story one of my many fake aunts, uncles, or grandparents told me when I was little, accompanied by some poignant memory.
-In addition to that, I try to use at least five vivid, poetic, ‘feeling’ or ‘sensory’ words.
+In addition to that, I try to use at least five vivid, poetic ‘feeling’ or ‘sensory’ words.
 He really loves it when I mention a smell or a taste.
-For example, a strong, salty sausage might remind me of my mother’s bloody hands in the winter, pale with cold, and the iron and shit I smelt as the pig she’d slaughtered bled out into a steel bucket, its squeal of terror still ringing in my ears.”
+For example, a strong, salty sausage might remind me of my mother’s bloody hands in the winter, pale with cold, and the iron and shit I smelled as the pig she’d slaughtered bled out into a steel bucket, its squeal of terror still ringing in my ears.”
 His tone had taken on an imitation of Pecanty’s rhythm as he spoke the last bit.
 He waved his hand leadingly.
 “Like that.”

 Sebastien nodded with wonder.
 “Can you give me some more examples?
 Just so I can get the feel of it?”

 The boy laughed.
 “Dream on, firstie.
 I’m busy reading, so go bother someone else.
 Unless you’re willing to trade contribution points for it?
 I’ve been wanting to upgrade my meal plan…” He looked up, eyebrows raised expectantly.